touchlab/Kermit/README.md

 but info and below are removed.
 There are some special values: `None` and `All`. `None` is default (removes nothing). `All` removes all logging calls.

-See the "sample-stripper" example.
+See the "sample-chisel" example.
 You can change the `stripBelow` and test various logging levels in the app.

 In our production applications, we generally send error and warning level throwables to remote crash reporters, info level is tracked in "breadcrumbs" for remote crash reporters.
 Debug and verbose are local-only.
 Sticking to that pattern, you could